mulle-c/mulle-buffer/README.md

 ### mulle-sde

-Use [mulle-sde](//github.com/mulle-sde) to build and install mulle-thread and all dependencies:
+Use [mulle-sde](//github.com/mulle-sde) to build and install mulle-buffer and all dependencies:

 ```
 mulle-sde install --prefix /usr/local \